muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 > As of 2026-03, the **WFGY RAG 16 Problem Map** line has been adopted or referenced by
 > **30+ frameworks, academic labs, and curated lists** in the RAG and agent ecosystem.
-> Most external references use the WFGY ProblemMap as a diagnostic layer for RAG / agent pipelines,
+> Most external references use the WFGY ProblemMap as a diagnostic layer for RAG / agent pipelines.
-> not the full WFGY product stack.
-> A smaller but growing set also uses **WFGY 3.0 · Singularity Demo** as a long-horizon TXT stress test.
+> These references primarily correspond to earlier versions in the **WFGY Series**
+> (especially the RAG 16 Problem Map lineage) and should not be interpreted as
+> direct adoption of the newer **Troubleshooting Atlas (Problem Map 3.0)** layer.

 Some representative integrations: